Thai limes, or makrut

 3. Water Temperature for Citrus Trees

-Cold winter tap water is a shock for subtropical and tropical citrus trees indoors.
+Freezing winter tap water can be a shock for subtropical and tropical citrus trees indoors.
 If your tap runs icy, take the edge off with a dash of hot water.
 The water should be roughly the temperature of the room they are in.
 You could also leave the water overnight in a watering can to reach room temperature.

 4. Poor Drainage Kills Citrus Trees